 Here are just some of the helpers you might want to include in your community helpers preschool theme:

 Community Helpers Graph

 Are your kids learning about the concept of more and less?
 Here’s a community helpers activity that will provide your students with a fun way to collect and record data!
 Students will enjoy rolling the cube and recording their rolls on the recording sheet.
-This printable activity is available in the Community Helper Math Packet.
+This printable activity is available in the Community Helper Bundle.

 Community Helpers Patterns

 Are your kids learning how to count with one-to-one correspondence?
 This fun community helper races game will help build number sense and one to one correspondence skills.
 Students will roll a die and move their playing piece towards the hospital.
-You can find this activity in the Community Helper Math Packet.
+You can find this activity in the Community Helper Bundle>.